paulo-amaral/paulo-amaral/README.md

 - 🤔 I’m looking for help with projects for digital inclusion, cash payments and chatbots to help small business during the Covid-19 pandemic.
 - ⚡ Fun fact: I like sci-fi movies and sci-fi TV shows.

+### My favorite repos

+👇 I have pinned some of my favorite posts below, take a look 👇